mvdamme/dbview_cti/README.md

 It is important to add these before running any migrations for the models, otherwise the database views won't be generated correctly (it is always possible to have them regenerated, see further).

 Now it's time to create the database tables (and views) using Rails migrations.
-The table for the base class is created using a standar migration, e.g.
+The table for the base class is created using a standard migration, e.g.

 ```ruby
 class CreateVehicles < ActiveRecord::Migration